ahmetcancicek/ahmetcancicek.github.io/content/oauth2/index.md

     </figure>
 </center>

+#### 5. Password Grant

-5. **Password Grant:** The Password grant type is considered a legacy method for swapping a user's credentials for an access token.
+The Password grant type is considered a legacy method for swapping a user's credentials for an access token.
 However, it is not recommended anymore because it involves the client application collecting the user's password and transmitting it to the authorization server, posing security risks.
 The latest OAuth 2.0 Security Current Practice disallows the password grant entirely, and the grant is not defined in OAuth 2.1.

 ## REFERENCES